[Updated July 29th, 2025 to include the latest hits from 2025 and make the list more relevant]

 Release Year: 2012/2016/2017 | Platforms: PS3/4, Xbox 360, Xbox One, Microsoft Windows, Xbox Cloud Gaming

 While at its core, Dishonored is a stealth game with the option of completing the entire game without killing anyone, the sword-fighting mechanics are worth deviating from the morally right choice.
-The swordplay is quite refined with thoroughly engaging attack and counter mechanics which need a little patience to execute.
-But any time you spend with the game’s combat system is bound to be rewarding to such an extent that you’ll forget there’s a whole magic-based skill tree to unlock which includes training rats to do stuff.
+The swordplay is quite refined, with thoroughly engaging attack and counter mechanics that need a little patience to execute.
+But any time you spend with the game’s combat system is bound to be rewarding to such an extent that you’ll forget there’s a whole magic-based skill tree to unlock, which includes training rats to do stuff.

 11. Middle Earth series